-This risotto Milanese, courtesy of Fox & the Knife‘s Karen Akunowicz, gets its beautiful golden color from precious saffron threads (their unmatched floral flavor makes them worth their weight, and a little goes a long way).
+This risotto Milanese, courtesy of Karen Akunowicz (of Fox & the Knife and the newly-minted Bar Volpe), gets its beautiful golden color from precious saffron threads (their unmatched floral flavor makes them worth their weight, and a little goes a long way).
 Akunowicz often swaps out the farro for Arborio rice, an ancient Roman grain with a nice nutty flavor and a lovely chewy texture, but you can decide which grain is right for you.
 If you’re not a fan of butternut, you can use another squash of your choosing.

 - 1 butternut squash (2 pounds)

 - 2 tablespoons olive oil

 - 6 tablespoons (3/4 stick) unsalted butter

 - Preheat the oven to 400 degrees.

 - Peel the butternut squash, remove the seeds, and cut it into 3/4-inch cubes.
 You should have about 6 cups.
 Place the squash on a sheet pan and toss it with the olive oil, 1 teaspoon salt, and 1/2 teaspoon pepper.
 Roast for 25 to 30 minutes, tossing once, until very tender.
 Set aside.